-Net revenue decreased \$11.6 million, or 19%, from 2012 to 2013.
-Revenue related to IC product sales was \$40.0 million and \$54.7 million for 2013 and 2012, respectively.
-Revenue related to license of intellectual property ("IP") was \$8.1 million and \$5.0 million for 2013 and 2012, respectively.
+Net revenue increased \$12.8 million, or 27%, from 2013 to 2014.
+Revenue related to IC product sales was \$57.7 million and \$40.0 million for 2014 and 2013, respectively.
+Revenue related to licensing of IP was \$3.2 million and \$8.1 million for 2014 and 2013, respectively.

-The decrease related to IC product sales was primarily attributable to a 32% decrease in units sold partially offset by a 7% increase in average selling price ("ASP").
-The decrease in units sold was primarily due to decreased sales into both the digital projector and advanced television markets, primarily due the continued impact of the macro-economic environment on end market demand.
-The increase in ASP was primarily due to increased sales of our Ultra High Definition advanced television product, as a percentage of our overall units sold, which has a higher ASP than our other advanced television products.
+The increase related to IC product sales was primarily attributable to a 30% increase in units sold and an 11% increase in ASP.
+The increase in units sold was primarily due to increased sales into the digital projector market, largely a result of an improving macro-economic environment and its effect on end market demand as well as sales of new products.
+The increase in ASP was primarily due to increased sales of new products into the digital projector market, as a percentage of our overall units sold.
+Our newer projector products have a higher ASP than many of our other digital projector products.

-During the third quarter of 2013, we entered into an agreement with a third-party to provide a non-exclusive license for a package of our technologies and to provide certain services, under which we expect to receive a total of approximately \$10.3 million.
-The license revenue recorded during 2013 was primarily due to achieving milestones under this agreement.
-We expect to record an additional \$2.2 million in licensing revenue related to this agreement upon the achievement of additional milestones, most of which are expected to be achieved in the first half of 2014.
-Licensing revenue recorded in 2012 related to licensing agreements that were entered into during 2011 and 2012.
+During the third quarter of 2013, we entered into an agreement with a third party to provide a non-exclusive license for a package of our technologies and to provide certain services, under which we received a total of \$10.3 million.
+We recorded approximately \$2.2 million and \$8.1 million of licensing revenue in 2014 and 2013, respectively, due to achieving milestones under this agreement.

+Additionally, we recorded approximately \$1.0 million of licensing revenue in 2014 due to achieving the final milestone under a licensing agreement entered into during 2012.